awsdocs/aws-cpp-developer-guide/doc_source/welcome.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-.. this page should provide some introduction to the service, SDK, or whatever you're writing about.
-It is also frequently called "What is ...?" or "Introduction to ..."

-   If you change the filename of this page, you should also rename it in the toctree in the index.rst file!

 #######
 Welcome
 #######